Muthung/Python/APIs/README.md

 They are essential for building software applications that can leverage the capabilities of other services, access data from remote sources, or integrate with various third-party systems, making them a fundamental building block in modern software development.

+#### REST API

+**Representational State Transfer** is an API that uses HTTP requests for communication with web services.

+It must comply with certain constraints:

+1. **Client-server Architecture** - the client is responsible for the user interface, and the server is responsible for thebackend and data storage.
+Client and server are independent and each of them can be replaced.

+2. **Stateless** - no data from th client is stored on the server side.
+The session state is stored on the client side.

+3. **Cacheable** - clients can cache server responses to improve performance.